 Where the publication includes materials from sources other than SQA (secondary copyright), this material should only be reproduced for the purposes of examination or assessment.
 If it needs to be reproduced for any other purpose it is the centre's responsibility to obtain the necessary copyright clearance.
 SQA's NQ Assessment team may be able to direct you to the secondary sources.

-These marking instructions have been prepared by examination teams for use by SQA appointed markers when marking external course assessments.
-This publication must not be reproduced for commercial or trade purposes.
+These marking instructions have been prepared by examination teams for use by SQA appointed markers when marking external

 General marking principles for Higher Spanish Directed Writing